Preparedness Advice Blog

 Yesterday’s post was on finding and eating wild bird’s eggs.
 So today, I want to cover a method of cooking wild eggs over an open fire when you don’t have pots or pans.
 You can cook them in the ashes.
 But first, I want to point out that there are many other types of eggs that can be consumed.
 These include turtle, alligator, snake, other reptiles and some fish eggs.

-Remember many turtles, particularly sea turtles, and some other alligators and some other reptiles either are protected or have hunting seasons. …Read More...
+Remember many turtles, particularly sea turtles, and some other alligators and some other reptiles either are protected or have hunting seasons.
+Some of the fines are quite high and you can get jail time. …Read More...

 One question that I hear regularly is if there is a food shortage, how do you go about hiding cooking odors from others.
 Depending on where you live, this can be a serious problem.
 Food odors can carry for some distance and if people are hungry, it seems like their sense of smell is sharper.
 After some thought I have put together a list of ideas that may help with hiding cooking odors.